shelld3v/JSshell/README.md

 #### Generate JS reverse shell payload:  `-g`
 #### Set the local port number for listening and generating payload (By default, it will be set to 4848):  `-p`
 #### Set the local source address for generating payload (JSshell will detect your IP address by deault):  `-s`
-#### Set timeout for shell connection (if the user exit page, the shell will be pause, and if your set the timeout, after a while without response, the shell will automatically close):  `-w`
+#### Set timeout for shell connection (if the user exit page, the shell will be pause, and if your set the timeout, after a while without response, the shell will automatically be closed):  `-w`
-#### Execute a command when got the shell:  `-c`
+#### Execute a command after get the shell:  `-c`

 #### Example usages:
 - `js.py`